TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 					- even less setup in driver system
 				- we have no more cases of rotation copying
 			- position_copying
-				- the only current use: particles existence that chase after the entity
-					- we will then store a relevant field in the particles existence component
-					- what if other component requires identical functionality?
-						- then we will store the relevant fields as well there and calculate it in get_logic_transform
-				- ~~current use: astral body~~
-					- **should be removed**
-						- ``		//subject.get<components::position_copying>().set_target(corpse);``
 - ~~Some definitions imply more than one component.~~
 	- **Disproved**.
 		- A component's existence may only be implied by: